raul23/ebook-classifier-training/README.rst

 `:information_source:` ``RidgeClassifier`` is doing a perfect job even with its default parameters.

-- ``RidgeClassifier`` struggles a lot with classifying *data structures* ebooks, confusing three of them as being documents about algorithms.
+- ``RidgeClassifier`` struggles a lot with classifying *data structures* ebooks, confusing three of them as being documents about *algorithms*.
-  On the other hand, it does perfectly in classifying ebooks about algorithms, getting all eight.
-The subject of data stuctures has a more specific vocabulary than algorithms and this might explain why it makes this misclassification with *data structures* ebooks only and not the opposite.
+  On the other hand, it does perfectly in classifying ebooks about *algorithms*, getting all eight of them.
+The subject of *data stuctures* has a more specific vocabulary than *algorithms* and this might explain why it makes this misclassification with *data structures* ebooks only and not the opposite.
-- Artificial intelligence is another category that ``RidgeClassifier`` has difficulties in classifying.
-It confuses books about AI for documents about artificial neural networks (no surprise), compiler, and computer security.
+- *Artificial intelligence* is another category that ``RidgeClassifier`` has difficulties in classifying.
+It confuses books about *AI* for documents about *artificial neural networks* (no surprise), *compiler*, and *computer security*.
 I am curious about investigating why it made the latter two misclassifications.
-- Machine learning really is a category that ``RidgeClassifier`` does a great job with getting 15 ebooks correctly over 16.
+- *Machine learning* really is a category that ``RidgeClassifier`` does a great job with getting 15 ebooks correctly over 16.
-- Not enough documents about database but it got all three correctly.
+- Not enough documents about *database* but it got all three correctly.

 |